AN INTRODUCTION TO MY WORK IN CHINA

 Some time ago, I handled arbitration before the International Chamber of Commerce in Paris.
 The lesson learned was that it would not be a forum for an SME to use to handle a dispute with a Chinese company.
 By the time a business dispute would escalate to need such a forum for resolution, the business deal would have long since failed.
 Thus, it is absolutely necessary for deals in China to succeed that disputes be handled before they fester into irreconcilable differences.

 My 45 years of in the trenches, front line dealings with Asians qualifies me to handle disputes and resolve differences for mutual benefit, thereby insuring the long term interests of SME’s in China.
-My low overhead operation allows me to invoice time at reasonable hourly rates, US$200 per hour.
 And, my considerable experience in doing business in China with Chinese enables me to provide fast and efficient help in accomplishing success in most business requirements.

 I look forward to being of service to you.